U.S. News Rankings

 Graceland University has challenged students for more than 100 years to embrace learning as a lifestyle.
 Students are encouraged to pursue a variety of intellectual choices through the university's firmly-based liberal arts tradition.
 Its rich history of diversity, acceptance and intellectual pursuit found on the original campus in Lamoni, Iowa, have been taken to the second campus in Independence, Missouri, satellite sites and programs offered on- line.
 Graceland attracts students from across the United States and around the world.
 The graduates of this diverse non-sectarian student body are prepared to meet the challenges in this increasingly complex world.

 |Religious affiliation||Community of Christ|

 When applying to Graceland University, it's important to note the application deadline is rolling.
-It is selective, with an acceptance rate of 50.4 percent.
+Scores for either the ACT or SAT test are due August 20.
+It is selective, with an acceptance rate of 47.9 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Graceland University is 15:1, and the school has 72.1 percent of its classes with fewer than 20 students.
-The most popular majors at Graceland University include: Education; Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Liberal Arts and Sciences, General Studies and Humanities; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 67.0 percent.
+The student-faculty ratio at Graceland University is 13:1, and the school has 74.4 percent of its classes with fewer than 20 students.
+The most popular majors at Graceland University include: Health Professions and Related Programs; Education; Business, Management, Marketing, and Related Support Services; Parks, Recreation, Leisure, and Fitness Studies; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 67.5 percent.